The Pebble and the Penguin: Music

-The version of "Now and Forever" sung by Barry Manilow and Sheena Easton is not on the soundtrack, but was later put on Barry Manilow album Duets and a later reissue of this soundtrack as a bonus track when Kid Rhino re-acquired the rights to the soundtrack in 2012.
+The version of "Now and Forever" sung by Barry Manilow and Sheena Easton during the film's end credits is not on the soundtrack, but was later put on Barry Manilow's album Duets and a later reissue of this soundtrack as a bonus track when Kid Rhino re-acquired the rights to the soundtrack in 2012.

 Songs

 Original songs performed in the film include:

 Release

 Theatrical

 The Pebble and the Penguin was released in the United States and Canada on April 12, 1995.
-When the film was nearing completion, Metro-Goldwyn-Mayer purchased the distribution rights in North America, while Warner Bros. under its Family Entertainment label obtained the foreign distribution rights.
+When the film was nearing completion, Metro-Goldwyn-Mayer Pictures purchased the distribution rights in North America, while Warner Bros. under its Family Entertainment label obtained the foreign distribution rights.

 Marketing

 The film's tagline was "The adventure of a lifetime begins with one small pebble".
 Seventy-five readers of the San Antonio Express-News each won four tickets to the film.
 The special showing was held at 11 a.m. on April 8 at the Embassy Theater in San Antonio.
 The Pebble and the Penguin was cross-promoted with Anheuser-Busch's Sea World Parks.